Dr Aristide Nononsi – Executive Director (Benin)

 Modou Sowe – Finance and Administration Clerk (Gambia)

 Modou, the second Mr Sowe in the office, joined us in as an intern in July 2009 and became permanent staff in May 2010.
 Modou handles our petty cash and settles our service providers.
 He lends a hand in filing and coordinates security of IHRDA premises.
 Modou previously worked at Emkay Stores in 2009.
-He studied for his foundational certificate in IT at West African Educational Trust and a certificate and diploma in Infomation Processing at Gambia Techinical Training Institute (GTTI).
+He studied for his foundational certificate in IT at West African Educational Trust and a certificate and diploma in Information Processing at Gambia Techinical Training Institute (GTTI).

 Cheikh Omar Bassene – Messenger/Cleaner (Senegal)

 Cheikh (fondly pronounced as an elongated ‘sheeeee’), personifies patience at IHRDA.
-Adept at working the bureaucracy of many offices, Cheikh weathers through the drudgery of long queues and frustration of bureaucracy to ensure IHRDA’s written communications reach appropriate desks in Banjul.
+Adept at working the bureaucracy of many offices, Cheikh weathers through the drudgery of long queues and frustration of bureaucracy to ensure that IHRDA’s written communications reach appropriate desks in Banjul.
 For a first time visitor or new staff, Cheikh’s bright smile and endearing helpfulness will welcome you at Yundum airport.
 Together with Fatou and Tamba, Cheikh forms an important part of our institutional memory.
 Cheikh speaks French, English and some Spanish.

 Fatou Conteh – Cleaner/Cook (Gambia)

 For 12 years, Fatou has kept IHRDA clean and welcoming.
-She is the mainstay behind one of IHRDA’s most loved office traditions, the 11am break at the bantaba (traditional Gambian gazebo).
+She is the mainstay behind one of IHRDA’s most loved office traditions, the 11:00am break at the Bantaba (traditional Gambian gazebo).
 Fondly called Aunty Fatou, she keeps a healthy dose of coffee and tea available for staff and visitors at IHRDA.For 12 years, Fatou has kept IHRDA clean and welcoming.
 She is the mainstay behind one of IHRDA’s most loved office traditions, the 11am break at the (traditional Gambian gazebo).
 Fondly called Aunty Fatou, she keeps a healthy dose of coffee and tea available for staff and visitors at IHRDA.

 Tamba Conteh – Office Attendant/Cleaner (Gambia)

 Having joined Alpha and Julia in 1997, Tamba is currently the longest serving staff member, even predating the formal founding of IHRDA.
-Tamba serves as messenger and mantains our alternative power systems and keeps our documenation centre clean and tidy.
+Tamba serves as messenger and mantains our alternative power systems and keeps our documentation centre clean and tidy.
 An innovative support staff member, Tamba has been instrumental in the building and follow-up of two of IHRDA’s cases, 249/02 IHRDA (on behalf of Sierra Leonean refugees in Guinea) v Guinea and 292/04 IHRDA (on behalf of Esmaila Connateh and 13 others) v Angola.
 Tamba speaks an astounding 7 languages: English, his native Sarahule, Wollof, Mandinka, Jola, Fula and Bambara.

 Sukuta Manneh – Gardener (Gambia)